ahessert/indigo_developer_template/README.md

 This template and the steps below are all you need to get your model on the marketplace and generate revenue.

-### Pre-development:
+### Pre-development
 To gain access to the Indigo dev environment for testing, you need data warehouse credentials.
 Please reach out to ahessert@gmail.com or `@rooo#8135` on discord.

 ### Using this template
-1. Fork and rename this repository.
+1. Clone and rename this repository `git clone https://github.com/ahessert/indigo_developer_template.git <your_repo_name>`
 2. *Edit* `dbt_project.yml`
   a.
 Replace <repository_name> with your new name.
   b.
 Replace <author_name> with your username used to access the Indigo developer node.
-3. Write your model using SQL in `./models/sample_model.sql`, and rename the file (this will the name used on the Indigo marketplace)
+3. Write your model using SQL in `./models/sample_model.sql`, and rename the file (this will be the name used on the Indigo marketplace)
 4. *Edit* `./models/schema.yml`
   a.
-Replace <sample_model> with your model matching the name of your SQL file.
+Replace <sample_model> with your model _matching the name of your SQL file_.
+5. Commit changes to your own repository.

 ### Running your model
 `dbt build <model_name>`

 ### Minting your model NFT
+Copy your https clone url and mint your model at app.indigodapp.com/developer
+* The model name you provide must match the name of your sql file (without the .sql extension)